 Disability Advisor guidance on coming to University

-SETU Waterford Disability Advisor (Neurodiversity) Ann-Marie Thornton provides some information and insight into coming to our inclusive, diverse and welcoming university community and the supports provided for students who are autistic/ neurodivergent on campus.
+SETU Waterford Disability Advisor (Neurodiversity) Ann-Marie Thornton provides some information and insight into coming to our inclusive, diverse and welcoming university community and the supports provided for autistic students / neurodivergent on campus.

 Photograph of Ann-Marie Thornton